The added revenue your practice generates from clinical trials is at serious risk. Practice-based clinical trial billing .

 - And much more!

 WARNING: Most clinical trial billing violation penalties result from a simple lack of awareness regarding Medicare rules and requirements.
 “I didn’t know” is not considered an adequate defense should you be found guilty of fraudulently billing for your practice-based clinical trial services.
-Don’t file another clinical trial services’ claim without attending this upcoming training.
+Don’t file another clinical trial services’ claim without attending this training.

 Improper billing for your practice-based clinical trials presents significant False Claims Act risk to your practice.
 Not to mention that it just takes one of your staff to identify an error and blow the whistle on you to start the audit process.
 Whistleblowers have a financial incentive to do so.